apollo

 Divalproex decreases the excessive and abnormal nerve activity in the brain.
 Thereby helps in controlling seizures.

-Divalproex helps to treat manic episodes associated with bipolar disorder by increasing the amount of a chemical substance called GABA, this helps in blocking the nerve transmission across the brain and provides a calming effect.
+Divalproex helps to treat manic episodes associated with bipolar disorder by increasing the amount of a chemical substance called GABA, which helps in blocking the nerve transmission across the brain and provides a calming effect.

 Divalproex may interact with aspirin and cause abnormal side-effects.
 So, it is recommended to take any medication along with Divalproex only after consulting a doctor.